 “I’ve heard wheel spacers help with braking.
 Is this true?”

-Are they safe?
+Are wheel spacers safe?

 Yes.
 Properly installed, high quality wheel spacers are perfectly safe to use.
 Notice the emphasis on properly installed, and high quality.
 You should never install a cheap wheel spacer on your vehicle, and you should never install them without properly torquing them down and making sure they’re flat against the hub.
 If you’re not sure how to safely install spacers, take your car to a professional or check with the manufacturer to find out how to put them on properly.
 You should also perform a torque check frequently.
 Whenever you have your tires rotated, just go ahead and give them a quick check to ensure optimal safety and performance.

 But what does high quality mean?
 There are different types of spacers, but we recommend looking for a reputable brand that produces a good aluminum hub-centric spacer.
 A high quality aluminum is more than strong enough and is light-weight.
 For applications larger than 20mm we suggest a bolt-on construction.
+We’ve used these and had no issues in the past.

 Will spacers destroy my wheel bearings?